OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/readyone.md

 ## User Privileges

-- Create a user in ReadyOne that is dedicated for OpsHub Integration Manager.
+- Create a user in ReadyOne that is dedicated for <code class="expression">space.vars.SITENAME</code>.
 The user shouldn't perform any other action from ReadyOne user interface.
 Refer to [Add User in ReadyOne](#add-users) section to learn how to add a new user in ReadyOne.
-- The user identity of the user dedicated for OpsHub Integration Manager must have the following permissions for the 'item type' to be integrated:
+- The user identity of the user dedicated for <code class="expression">space.vars.SITENAME</code> must have the following permissions for the 'item type' to be integrated:

 | **Permission Types**         | **Justification**                                                                                                                                                                                        | **Needed When**                                                                                                                                                | **How To**                                                                                                                           |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|